SkylineCommunications/dataminer-docs-connectors/connector/doc/Robustel_R2011.md

 ## Notes

 Because of the processing time of the device, performing set actions can take between 10 to 30 seconds.
 Each set command is followed by a save command to ensure that the changes are applied to the device.

-Due to the device's limitations in processing speed, the timeout for each individual command is set to 30 seconds by default to accommodate the necessary data retrieval time.
+Because of the device's limitations in processing speed, the timeout for each individual command is set to 30 seconds by default to accommodate the necessary data retrieval time.